 After a successful career as a producer for well-known films and shows such as “Breaking Bad”, a stint in the 1980 Olympics on the US Men’s Hockey Team “Miracle on Ice,” two careers in the MLB and several political positions, Mark Johnson decided to claim his name and title in the most recognizable way possible: as an NPR affiliate’s Chief Engineer.
 You can reach him at the confusingly named email, firstname.lastname@example.org, because the other Mark Johnson emails were already taken.

 Mark is incredibly happy to serve KBIA after working the previous six years with the University of Missouri’s Campus Activities and overseeing student-run KCOU 88.1 FM, MUTV 23, and Film Crew.
 He takes great pride in finishing KBIA’s new studios as well as building KCOU and MUTV’s studios in 2011.
 Before that, he built and ran a K-12 TV channel in Deep South Texas as part of his time with Teach For America.
 Mark loves helping students realize their potential with media and journalism.
 He does everything he can to keep the equipment operational and easy to use for students, as reporting can be stressful enough without technical issues.
 His past students have obtained national awards and positions all over the world.
-He’s excited to provide opportunities for KBIA’s students to use and learn industry leading radio equipment during their reporting shifts.
+He’s excited to provide opportunities for KBIA’s and the School of Journalism's students to use and learn industry leading radio equipment during their reporting shifts.